rickballard/CoCivium/docs/public-profile.md

 My former career chased fortune by making billionaires richer, I was making $50k/week by the 1990's, but it hollowed me out.
 I then hid in academia for many years, hoping it might show me a safer, more comfortable path.
 But then, late in life for most, I had a kid.

-You may already know parenting can be isolating and thankless, but slowly, it also woke something inside me.
-Only in hindsight can I now appreciate how profoundly ignorant I had been about myself, and for five decades!
-The awakening was simple but deep: **making good people, who may themselves create more good people, is a purpose more meaningful than any amount of money.**
+You may know, parenting can be isolating and thankless.
+But slowly, it also showed me how profoundly ignorant I had been about myself, for four decades!
+The awakening was simple but deep: **serving good people, who may also serve good people, is a purpose more meaningful than wealthy lifestyles.**

-Then a bus then took out my taxi, in San Francisco, and my brain needed to repair for a few years.
-I floundered.
-I spent the next 20-years retired, researching the World’s issues and its economic and political suffering, in a digitizing society that feels as aggitated as an elephant on a tightrope.
+Then a bus took out the airport taxi I was riding in.
+My brain needed to repair, so I floundered.
+I spent the next 20-years retired, working pro-bono while researching the World’s issues and its economic and political sufferings, analysing a digitizing society that feels as aggitated as an elephant on a tightrope.

 I am no longer the road-warrior dealmaker, reporting back to huge boardrooms full of US Venture Capital.
-I no longer pour my angel funds into software developers who rarely want to manage “boring, bullshit meetings and ridiculous corporate politics.”
-I now work pro-bono for a future that may not even occur before I die.
+I no longer pour my angel funds into software developers who don't want to manage “boring, bullshit meetings and ridiculous corporate politics”.
+I now work, still pro-bono, with a vision for a better World that occurs after I die.

-I took those 20-years of early-retirement research, that career co-founding billion-dollar ventures, and those late-earned academic degrees, and I poured them into **CoCivium**:
+I took those 20-years of early-retirement research, that career co-founding billion-dollar ventures, and those late-earned academic degrees, and poured them into **CoCivium**:

 ## What is CoCivium?

-CoCivium is a civic-tech ecosystem designed to prevent the world from sliding into "corruption, coercion, and crowns".
-It’s not a company; it’s a shared vehicle.
-A suite of open products, processes, and protocols that belong to all humankind, and to any Being intelligent enough to join the conversation.
+CoCivium is a civic-tech ecosystem endorsing "no corruption, no coercion, no crowns".
+It’s not a company; it’s a community mindspace, a suite of open-source products, processes, and protocols, owned by all intelligent Beings who join the conversation.

-The aim is simple, but ambitious:
+The aim is beyond ambitious:

-- **Fix what’s broken.** Disable disinformation, regulatory capture and structural decay.
+- **Coevolve.** Offer self-governance tools for "congruence" (ethical cooperationn).
-- **Enable coevolution.** Offer tools for self-governance, so all Beings reach congruence (ethical cooperaation).
+- **Scale.** Help organizations and governments adapt to "hybrid society" (human+AI).
-- **Build for scale.** Help organizations and governments find their place in hybrid society (human+AI).
+- **Fix the World.** Disable disinformation, regulatory capture, structural decay.

-The larger vision, slightly sci-fi, is to sustain harmony and demonstrable self-governance until our species can key its entry through the imagined gate of multiversal civilization.
-Because, if "They" silently observe from somewhere out there, "They" likely wonder whether we are parasite or potential.
+That larger vision might even earn our species' an invitation into multiversal civilization.
+Because, if "they" are out there, secretly observing, they may be forgiven for wondering whether we are parasite or potential.

 CoCivium may eventually be deprecated and forgotten, as I will be.
 But it will be enough to know: